bespoyasov/refactor-like-a-superhero/manuscript-en/09-functional-pipeline.md

 This approach helps to separate the responsibility between the code: components only care about the render, and selectors “convert” the data.

-Components become less coupled to the rest of the code because they rely on structures that we fully control.
-This makes it easier, for example, to replace one component with another if we need to update the UI.
+Components become less coupled to the rest of the code because they rely on structures we fully control.
+It makes it easier, for example, to replace one component with another if we need to update the UI.

 Testing data transformations becomes easier because any selector is a regular function.
 We don't need a complex infrastructure to test it.
 Testing transformations within a component, for example, would require its rendering.